VictorAvelar/mollie-api-go/docs/README.md

 }
 ```

-SubscriptionList describes the response for subscription list endpoints
+SubscriptionList describes the response for subscription list endpoints.

 #### type SubscriptionListOptions